Today's Bible Reading: Acts 5

 Reflecting and Thinking

-This chapter presents two major problems-one internal and the other external.
-First, the church must deal with the situation with Ananias and Sapphira and their deception concerning the sale and gift of their land.
+This chapter describes two major problems that arose in the early church--one internal and the other external.
+First, the church had to deal with the situation concerning Ananias and Sapphira and their deception concerning the sale and gift of their land.
 Their sudden deaths brought great fear to the church, but believers were continually added to the Lord.

-The second problem is more persecution from the Jewish leaders.
-The apostles were arrested and jailed, miraculously released from jail by an angel with the admonition to go preach and teach, returned to appear before the Jewish council, which resulted in a stern warning not to preach.
+The second problem was more persecution from the Jewish leaders.
+The apostles were arrested and jailed, miraculously released from jail by an angel with the admonition to go preach and teach, returned to appear before the Jewish council, and given a stern warning not to preach.
 Their response was, "We must obey God rather than men" (5:29).
-Although their claims before the council resulted in only more fury, Gamaliel's wise advice prevailed and the preaching continued unceasingly.
+Although their claims before the council resulted in more fury from the Jewish leaders, Gamaliel's wise advice to the council prevailed, and the apostles continued preaching unceasingly.

-What stops the church today?
+What hinders the church today?
 Are most of our problems and challenges internal or external?
 Can the church grow in the midst of problems?
 What does it take for the church to grow when there are severe challenges?
 What do you think it means that they were teaching every day?
 How many days a week does your church teach and preach Jesus as the Christ?
-If there is a difference in your answer and the wording of the text, might that difference explain why the church often fails to grow today?
+If there is a difference in your answer and what the Bible says, might that difference explain why the church often fails to grow today?

-Heavenly Father, we marvel again at the experience of the early Jerusalem church.
-The story is astounding-many of us have become unimpressed by hearing the story frequently.
-Teach us how to avoid the distraction of internal problems, and how to surmount external problems so that your church might spread your good news again.
+Heavenly Father, we marvel again and again at the experiences of the early Jerusalem church.
+The story is astounding--many of us have become unimpressed as we have heard the story repeatedly.
+Teach us how to avoid the distraction of internal problems, and how to surmount external problems, so that the church might spread the Good News again.
 May believers be attracted and added to your kingdom, through Jesus we pray, amen.